ezell38/Basketball_Hoop/README.md

 ### Week 1

+This is a link to our planning - https://docs.google.com/document/d/1XMKTJJ2iJljxaTinYw4Xjde5B8b4VCf9x-aKtkw4NvU/edit

-In week one we wrte a little bit of suto-code and figured out what materials we will need.
+In week one we wrte a little bit of pseudo code and figured out what materials we will need.

 ```C++
 #define echoPin 2 // attach pin D2 Arduino to pin Echo of HC-SR04